 Extended School Year (ESY) services are crucial for some students with disabilities, ensuring they continue to receive the support they need beyond the traditional school year.
 Understanding the qualifications for ESY can help educators and parents advocate effectively for their students and gather the necessary documentation to ensure that their student receives services.
-But first, let’s explore the criteria for ESY eligibility, common misconceptions, and the importance of these services.

 What is Extended School Year (ESY)?

 ESY services refer to special education services provided to students with disabilities during breaks in the school year, primarily the summer months.
-The goal of ESY is to prevent regression in skills and knowledge that students have acquired during the academic year.
+The goal of ESY is to prevent regression in skills and knowledge that students have acquired during the academic year and maintain skill levels.
 It is not a time where new material is introduced and taught.
-The purpose is truly to make sure students do not lose the skills they’ve gained throughout the school year.
-ESY is not a mandatory service for all students but is determined on an individual basis.

 Criteria for Eligibility